hamer101/browser-history-clustering/README.md

 ## The current plan

-The reasoning divides into three main parts, each resembled in separate .ipynb sketchbook files.
+The reasoning divides into three main parts, each resembled in separate python sketchbook files.
 These are:

 ### 1. Datamining